 - Semen Count – Anything over 20 million sperm per milliliter is considered normal.

-- Morphology – This measure the shape of the sperm.
-A sample is considered normal if more than 30% of the sperm are a regular shape.
-But some labs assess morphology differently so its important to consult your doctor on what is normal
+- Morphology – This measures the shape of the sperm.
+A sample is considered normal if more than 30% of the sperm is a regular shape.
+But some labs assess morphology differently so it’s important to consult your doctor on what is normal.

-- Volume.
-This measures the semen volume with any measurement between 1 ml and 6.5 mls being considered normal.
+- Volume – This measures the semen volume with any measurement between 1 ml and 6.5 ml being considered normal.

 - Liquefaction – When semen is first produced it has a gel-like consistency.
 This gel is formed by proteins from the seminal vesicles which are broken up as the semen becomes more liquid.
 It normally takes less than 20 minutes for a semen sample to change from a gel to a liquid.
 An abnormally long liquefaction time may indicate an infection.

-The good news for men is that they make new sperm every 72 days and so they can affect their fertility quite quickly by making lifestyle adjustments.
-However it is also important that they see an MD to make sure that there are no underlying hormonal or structural problems that are affecting their reproductive ability.
-At The Yinova Center we are big fans of Dr Harry Fisch who is a Professor of Clinical Urology at Columbia University and the author of two books on male reproduction The Male Biological Clock: The Startling News About Aging, Sexuality, and Fertility in Men and Size Matters: The Hard Facts About Male Sexuality That Every Woman Should Know.
-Size Matters, his latest book, is a light-hearted guide to male sexuality written for women.
-It is a big favorite in The Yinova Center waiting room!
-A Urologist, like Dr Fisch, will look for and correct medical problems that are affecting semen quality.
+The good news is that new sperm generates every 72 days and so they can affect their fertility quite quickly by making lifestyle adjustments.
+However, it is also important that they see an MD to make sure that there are no underlying hormonal or structural problems that are affecting their reproductive ability.
+At The Yinova Center, we are big fans of Dr. Harry Fisch who is a Professor of Clinical Urology at Columbia University and the author of two books on reproduction The Male Biological Clock: The Startling News About Aging, Sexuality, and Fertility in Men and Size Matters: The Hard Facts About Male Sexuality That Every Woman Should Know.
+Size Matters, his latest book, is a light-hearted guide to male sexuality; it is a big favorite in The Yinova Center waiting room!
+A Urologist, like Dr. Fisch, will look for and correct medical problems that are affecting semen quality.

 - Acupuncture – Several credible studies such as this one and this one have shown that regular acupuncture treatment can have an impact on semen quality.

 - Weight – Being overweight affects sperm count and sperm motility as this study shows.
-From research it would seem that even men who are a only a little overweight have reduced fertility and men who are obese have a greater chance of being infertile.
+From research, it would seem that even being a little overweight can reduce fertility and those who are obese have a greater chance of being infertile all together.
 We are happy to help you meet your weight loss goals so please ask.
 You’ll find us an unjudgmental lot when it comes to weight and we are happy to share with you what has worked for us.